RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ### Caching

 Caching is essential in reducing server load and latency.
 By caching frequently accessed data, we can reduce the time the server has to spend on processing a request.
 In our API we have used Spring Boot's inbuilt caching implementation, which is applied with the `@Cacheable`-annotation.
 In addition we can invalidate data with `@CacheEvict`, when we change the corresponding data.
 Because we are using Spring Boot's implementation in the back-end, it is the server which caches the data, and not the client (server-side caching).

-- Reduce server load
-- Reduce latency
+In practice, our application would benefit better from client-side caching, as most of our endpoints have a relatively low time complexity, and it is the request itself which takes the most time.
+As server-side caching was supported by Spring Boot, we decided to use it, and as we already had a caching implementation in the back-end, we thought development time was better spent elsewhere than implementing client-side caching.

 ### Sensitive information

 Hide information about other users and collectives, we do not want to expose sensitive information RestricedPerson and RestricedCollective